Search the Health Library

 Do all of my letters of recommendation need to be from emergency physicians?

-No. We encourage you to ask for letters from faculty with whom you have worked closely and who will best be able to assess your clinical and/or research abilities.
-However, it is recommended that one of your letters come from an emergency physician.
+No. At least one letter MUST be from an EM physician.
+We encourage you to ask for letters from faculty with whom you have worked closely and who will best be able to assess your clinical and/or research abilities.
+However, it is recommended that two of your letters come from emergency physicians.
+Again, the SLOE is strongly encouraged.

 Is there a maximum number of letters of recommendation you will accept?